CUAutoDrone/cuautodrone.github.io/README.md

 ```

 If you are adding a page or changing the layout, the above instructions still apply.
 Also, make sure you run **makeJSON.py** before pushing.
 It should print "**JSON Completed**" and nothing else!
 If there is an error, it means that the files were improperly layed out, you will have to fix it.
-You should double check that the changes you have made created the desired effect before pushing the repo (you can use Live Server, a VS Code extension, to see it in your browser before you push).
+You should also double check that the changes you have made created the desired effect before pushing the repo (you can use Live Server, a VS Code extension, to see it in your browser before you push).

 If you have any suggestions for ways to make the website better or easier to update, feel free to reach out!